Land and People

 Odisha was at the height of her superb artistic glory during seventh to thirteenth century A.D.
 The Sailodbhava dynasty of Banpur is responsible for the earliest temples around Bhubaneswar.
 The Bhaumakaras, the Somavamsis and the illustrious Gangas are particularly known for temple building.
 The Parsuramesvara temple at Bhubaneswar is the earliest extant temple.
 The Lingaraj Temple at Bhubaneswar, Jagannath Temple at Puri and Sun Temple at Konark belonging to the eleventh, twelfth and thirteenth centuries respectively stand as silent witnesses to Odishas glorious past.
 Rajarani Temple and Mukteswar Temple at Bhubaneswar, Biraja Temple at Jajpur, Kichakeswari Temple at Khiching and the temples at Ranipur-Jharial are also a few other examples of Odishan architecture.

 Odisha is also known for her exquisite handicrafts.
 Silver filigree work of Cuttack, horn work of Cuttack and Parlakhemundi and the famous applique work of Pipili deserve special mention.
 Pattachitra, a form of folk painting of Odisha, is a unique craft.
-Brass and bell metalware, particularly vases and candle stands, are beautiful and longlasting.
-The blackstone bowls and plates of Nilagiri and Khiching and multi-coloured stone statues are other attractions.
+Brass and bell Metalware, particularly vases and candle stands, are beautiful and long lasting.
+The Blackstone bowls and plates of Nilagiri and Khiching and multi-coloured stone statues are other attractions.
 Silk and cotton handloom products, especially saris are simply bewitching.
-The Sambalpuri saris and Maniabandhi patas are matchless in their texture and designs.
+The Sambalpuri saree and Maniabandhi pata are matchless in their texture and designs.

 A visit to Odisha is indeed an experience of a lifetime.
-Every loss in any respect - comfort, facilities, amenities, etc.- is amply compensated by the effulsive hospitality and warmth of the people.
+Every loss in any respect - comfort, facilities, amenities, etc.- is amply compensated by the effusive hospitality and warmth of the people.